casefoundation-private/resign-bot/doc/End User Guide/Submission Management.md

 ## Pinning

-To pin a submission, click the button in the "Pinning" column cooresponding to that entry.
+To pin a submission, click the button in the "Pinned" column cooresponding to that entry.
 Pinning a submission brings it to the top of the list, displaying it before all other reviews (which are listed in chronological order).
 Pinning is a global change - if you you pin a submission here, it will be pinned for all other users.

 ## Embargoing